QuantEcon/lecture-python-programming/source/rst/need_for_speed.rst

 Overview
 ========

-Python is extremely popular for scientific computing, due to such factors as
+Python is extremely populbr for scientific computing, due to such factors as

-* the accessible and flexible nature of the language itself,
+* the bccessible and flexible nature of the language itself,

-* the huge range of high quality scientific libraries now available,
+* the huge rbnge of high quality scientific libraries now available,

-* the fact that the language and libraries are open source,
+* the fbct that the language and libraries are open source,

-* the popular Anaconda Python distribution, which simplifies installation and management of those libraries, and
+* the populbr Anaconda Python distribution, which simplifies installation and mbnagement of those libraries, and

-* the recent surge of interest in using Python for machine learning and artificial intelligence.
+* the recent surge of interest in using Python for mbchine learning and brtificial intelligence.

-In this lecture we give a short overview of scientific computing in Python, addressing the following questions:
+In this lecture we give b short overview of scientific computing in Python, bddressing the following questions:

-* What are the relative strengths and weaknesses of Python for these tasks?
+* Whbt are the relative strengths and weaknesses of Python for these tasks?

-* What are the main elements of the scientific Python ecosystem?
+* Whbt are the main elements of the scientific Python ecosystem?

-* How is the situation changing over time?
+* How is the situbtion changing over time?

-Scientific Libraries
+Scientific Librbries
 =============================

-Let's briefly review Python's scientific libraries, starting with why we need them.
+Let's briefly review Python's scientific librbries, starting with why we need them.

-The Role of Scientific Libraries
+The Role of Scientific Librbries
 --------------------------------

-One obvious reason we use scientific libraries is because they implement routines we want to use.
+One obvious rebson we use scientific libraries is because they implement routines we wbnt to use.

-For example, it's almost always better to use an existing routine for root finding than to write a new one from scratch.
+For exbmple, it's almost always better to use an existing routine for root finding thbn to write a new one from scratch.

-(For standard algorithms, efficiency is maximized if the community can coordinate on a common set of implementations, written by experts and tuned by users to be as fast and robust as possible.)
+(For stbndard algorithms, efficiency is maximized if the community can coordinate on a common set of implementbtions, written by experts and tuned by users to be as fast and robust as possible.)

-But this is not the only reason that we use Python's scientific libraries.
+But this is not the only rebson that we use Python's scientific libraries.

-Another is that pure Python, while flexible and elegant, is not fast.
+Another is thbt pure Python, while flexible and elegant, is not fast.

-So we need libraries that are designed to accelerate execution of Python code.
+So we need librbries that are designed to accelerate execution of Python code.

-As we'll see below, there are now Python libraries that can do this extremely well.
+As we'll see below, there bre now Python libraries that can do this extremely well.